 - Sort by Kurt Russell movies by co-stars of his movies.

 - Sort Kurt Russell movies by actual box office grosses

-- Sort Kurt Russell movies by adjusted actual box office grosses using current movie ticket cost.
+- Sort Kurt Russell movies by adjusted domestic box office grosses using current movie ticket cost (in millions)

 - Sort Kurt Russell movies how they were received by critics and audiences.
 60% rating or higher should indicate a good movie.

 - Sort by how many Oscar® nominations and how many Oscar® wins each Kurt Russell movie received.

 - Sort Kurt Russell movies by Ultimate Movie Rankings (UMR) Score.
 UMR Score puts box office, reviews and awards into a mathematical equation and gives each movie a score.

 - Use the search and sort buttons to make this page very interactive.